stuartjamesmcnicholas/VulkanCCP4/README.md

  --help: Show help
  -h, --height: Set window height
- -bt, --benchframetimes: Save frame times to benchmark results file -s, --shaders: Select shader type to use (glsl or hlsl) -b, --benchmark: Run example in benchmark mode
+ -bt, --benchframetimes: Save frame times to benchmark results file -s, --shaders: Select shader type to use (glsl or hlsl) (This option will not work in this fork.)
+ -b, --benchmark: Run example in benchmark mode
  -g, --gpu: Select GPU to run on
  -bf, --benchfilename: Set file name for benchmark results